gemechu14/CT/README.md

 - **Axios**: HTTP client for making API requests.

 ## Features
-- **User Management**: Manage user profiles, authentication, and access control using Azure Active Directory.
+- **User Management**: Manage user profiles, and authentication.
 This includes creating and updating user profiles, managing passwords, and assigning roles.
 - **Multi-Tenant Support**: Manages multiple tenants (organizations) with isolated data and permissions per tenant.
 - **Email Notifications**: Automatically sends an email notification when a new user is created, helping to improve onboarding and communication.
 - **Dynamic Layouts per Tenant**: Tailored user interfaces based on tenant preferences, allowing customized layouts for each tenant.